 Splash Fountain at Zoo Atlanta

 Splash Fountain offers visitors an entertaining break as they cool down!
 Located on a 2,500-square-foot section of the Zoo’s KIDZone rides and attractions area, the experience features a total of 18 water jets.
-You can enjoy the attraction for free with your cost of admission to the zoo.
+You can enjoy the attraction for free with your admission to the zoo.

 Battery Atlanta

 We have mentioned this splash pad before in our guide to the Battery.
 Be sure to visit this fun pad located between the PBR Bar and Terrapin Taphouse.
-When the sun is out and it’s hot in Atlanta, you will find lots of kids enjoying this space!
+When the sun is out, and it’s hot in Atlanta, you will find lots of kids enjoying this space!

 Sprayground @ Elizabeth Porter Park